Saket789/Machine-Coding/README.md

 3. Rent a vehicle for a time slot and a vehicle type(the lowest price as the default choice extendable to any other strategy).
 4. Display available vehicles for a given branch sorted on price.
 5. The vehicle will have to be dropped at the same branch where it was picked up.
-**Bonus question:**7.
-Dynamic pricing – demand vs supply.
-If 80% of cars in a particular branch are booked, increase the price by 10%.